bronsonite/papers/journal.md

 Tom Lawrence
 John Smith

+#Abstract
+We write this last becuase it's difficult to do.
+The aim is to summarise the results so that lazy people only have something short to read and reference.

 # Introduction
 The lazy brown fox jumped over the quick dog (Haywood et al 1999).
 A further sentence about something that is a thing.
 Some more writing about said thing.
 Maybe a little bit more.
 Starting to get a bit bored now, but will power through nevertheless.
 Andisestablishmentarianism is a long word.